Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 - Bread.
 Look for brands that offer bread that is “low in sodium.”
 For example, Organic Ezekiel 4:9 Sprouted Bread Low Sodium is an excellent option with 0 mg of sodium.

 - Flour tortillas.
-Corn tortillas can have 20-30% less sodium compared to flour tortillas since they are less processed.
+Corn tortillas can have 20-30% less sodium than flour ones since they are less processed.

 - Refried beans.
 Refried beans or canned beans can be very high in sodium.
-Make them at home to avoid having a very large sodium intake.
+Make them at home to avoid having a huge sodium intake.

 High Sodium Vegetables & Fruits & Alternatives